WIZ Cloud Infrastructure Security Platform logo

 For how long have I used the solution?

-I have been using Wiz for one and a half years.
+I have been using Wiz for over four years.

 What do I think about the stability of the solution?